Frequently Asked Questions

 Many water stations on campus are sensor based and touch free.
 Traditional hand-press fountains have been turned off as a health precaution, and will not be in use.

-Will the library be opened for students to use during the fall 2020 semester?
+Will the library be opened for students to use during the spring 2021 semester?

 Yes, but with reduced seating capacity throughout.